 Crop rotation is a system of growing different types of crops in succession on same land, based on the crop family (legumes, greens/brassicas, fruit and root), usually following 3-4 year cycle (see chart below).
 There are two common reasons for this practice:

 1. preventing nutrient depletion

 2. preventing of pest and disease build up

-But is this system tackling the root cause of the problem or just the symptoms?
+But is this food growing system tackling the root cause of the problem or just the symptoms?
 And how useful it is?
-How there are so many problems with pests and diseases in current agriculture and growing system?
+How there are so many problems with pests and diseases when growing food in garden or farm?
 Are plants really so weak that they need our constant management, fertilizing and spraying with chemicals for them just to survive?
 Or did we created this problem ourselves, and how can we really solve this?

 To answer these questions, we need to understand Nature`s two most fundamental principles:

 1. Nature`s law of return

 Law of Return or Wheel of life is never ending cycle of life and death.
 Every living organism is born, lives and dies.
 The nutrients and organic matter are recycled and returns back to the system for new generation to be born and thrive.
 Life comes out of soil and needs to return back to the soil.
 But current agriculture and farming systems broke this wheel of life and only takes out of soil, reducing the organic matter every year and upsetting nutrient balance and soil microbiome.

 Survival of fittest is the survival of healthiest.
 Nature`s second most fundamental principle is based on predation.
 Sick and diseased perish and only the healthy will survive and pass on genes whether it`s animal or plant.
 In animal kingdom predators kill weak prey, and plants get attacked by diseases or pests.